Flu Vaccinations

 • B/Phuket/3073/2013 (B/Yamagata lineage)-like virus

-*This represents two strain changes form the quadrivalent flu vaccine used in 2023.
+*This represents a strain change form the quadrivalent flu vaccine used in 2024.

 More information